voxduy/voxduy.github.io/_posts/2020-09-20-The-UDP-so-often-used-in-DDoS.md

 ---
-title: Tại sao giao thức UDP thường xuyên bị tấn công DDoS?
+title: Why is the User Datagram Protocol UDP so usually used in DDoS attacks?
 author: voxduy
 date: 2020-09-20 15:00:00 +0700
 categories: [Network, DDoS]